dhutapratama/docs/errors.md

     }

 > **Note**
-> You may type-hint any required dependencies of the `report` method and they will automatically be injected into the method by Laravel's [service container](/docs/{{version}}/container).
+> You may type-hint any required dependencies of the `report` method and they will automatically be injected into the method by Lets's [service container](/docs/{{version}}/container).

 <a name="http-exceptions"></a>
 ## HTTP Exceptions